MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Countdown.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Countdown customizers are tags you can insert into your ad title, body, or paths that show an automatically-updated countdown to an event.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Show a countdown to an event in your ad

 > [!NOTE]
 > - Countdowns in the ad preview area of Microsoft Advertising Platform appear exclusively in English except in mainland China, where countdowns appear in Chinese.
 During ad delivery, the language your countdown appears in will be determined by your campaign settings.
 > - Not everyone can show a countdown to an event in their Multimedia ads yet.
-If you can't, don't worry—it's coming soon!
+If you can't, don't worryâ€”it's coming soon!

-Countdown customizers let you easily add a countdown — by day, hour, and then minute — to an event in expanded text ads, Dynamic Search ads, Responsive Search ads, and Multimedia ads.
+Countdown customizers let you easily add a countdown â€” by day, hour, and then minute â€” to an event in expanded text ads, Dynamic Search ads, Responsive Search ads, and Multimedia ads.
 The countdown, which automatically updates as the event draws nearer, is eye-catching and gives potential customers greater incentive to select your ad.

 For example, you can use a countdown to draw attention to a sale that is ending: